graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

     -   The name will be derived from the class name if the attribute is omitted
 -   Declares that it can be applied to a query document at all field selection locations using the `[DirectiveLocations]` attribute
 -   Uses the `[FromGraphQL]` attribute to declare the input argument's name in the schema
-    -   This is because `if` is a keyword in C# and we don't want the argument being named `ifArgument` in the graph.
+    -   This is because `if` is a keyword in C# and we don't want the argument being named `ifArgument` in the schema.
 -   Is executed once for each field, fragment spread or inline fragment to which its applied in a query document.

 > The action method name `Execute` in this example is arbitrary.
 Method names can be whatever makes the most sense to you.